PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/formula_recognition_en.md

 The visualization result is as follows:
 ![](https://raw.githubusercontent.com/cuicheng01/PaddleX_doc_images/main/images/pipelines/formula_recognition/02.jpg)

-The visualization image is saved in the `output` directory by default, and you can also customize it through `--save_path`.
+The visualized image not saved by default.
+You can customize the save path through `--save_path`, and then all results will be saved in the specified path.
 Additionally, you can visualize the recognized LaTeX code through the website [https://www.lddgo.net/math/latex-to-image](https://www.lddgo.net/math/latex-to-image).

 #### 2.2 Python Script Integration